 I wish that the effects weren’t spoiled on the VHS/DVD cover because it would be amazing to get that vampire at the end without having any idea what it actually looks like.
 And the creature himself is just the tip of the iceberg.
 The unexpected climax pushes us into almost Fulci-esque territory, and I love that.

 The Night Flier is still out there.
-It’s out of print, but I was able to score a used DVD for a very reasonable price only a few months ago.
+It’s out of print, but I was able to score a used DVD for a very reasonable price a while back.
 You just have to keep an eye out for it.
 Luckily, with more and more horror flicks of its era being uncovered and given the special edition treatment, Night Flier can eventually look forward to the same.